MetaMask/metamask-docs/snaps/concepts/anatomy.md

 [JSON-RPC](https://www.jsonrpc.org/specification) API.

 :::tip Does my snap need to have an RPC API?
-Well, no, that's also up to you!
+No, that's also up to you!
 If your snap can do something useful without receiving and responding to JSON-RPC requests, then you can skip exporting `onRpcRequest`.
-However, if you want to do something like manage the user's keys for a particular protocol and create a dapp that e.g. sends transactions for that protocol via your snap, you need to specify an RPC API.
+However, if you want to do something such as manage the user's keys for a particular protocol and create a dapp that, for example, sends transactions for that protocol using your snap, you must specify an RPC API.
 :::

-### Manifest file
+## Manifest file

-In order to get MetaMask to execute your snap, you need to have a valid manifest file, located in your package root directory under the name `snap.manifest.json`.
+To get MetaMask to execute your snap, you must have a valid manifest file named `snap.manifest.json`, located in your package root directory.
 The manifest file of `hello-snap` would look something like this:

 ```json